International Workshop Series

 The aim of the workshop is to provide an insight to the latest investigations, foster/strengthen research collaborations in this field, and to exchange knowledge in an active manner.
 The workshop also brings the opportunity both to experienced and early-stage researchers to listen to high-level advances in a specific topic.
 The scientific committee of each series will be comprised by IMDEA Nano researchers with interest and experience in the specific topic selected.

 This second workshop of the series, entitled “Frontiers in Chemistry of Molecular Materials”, will take place on the 6-7th March 2018.
-The scientific committee in this first edition is formed by Profs.
+The scientific committee in this second edition is formed by Profs.
 Johannes Gierschner, Nazario Martín, Emilio Pérez and Tomás Torres.